JavaScript Objects

 };

-const entries = Object.entries(user);
+const entries = Object.entries(product);

 console.log(entries);